MicrosoftDocs/visualstudio-docs/docs/sharepoint/creating-sharepoint-workflow-solutions.md

 -   Task

  Of these, [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] includes item templates for association and initiation forms.
 An example of an *association form* is one that lets the administrator installing the workflow enter parameters that relate to the workflow, such as a spending limit for an expense workflow.
 An example of an *initiation form* is one that lets the user of an expense workflow enter the amount that they spent into the workflow.
-For more information about these types of forms, see [SharePoint Project and Project Item Templates](../sharepoint/sharepoint-project-and-project-item-templates.md).
+For more information about these types of forms, see [SharePoint project and project item templates](../sharepoint/sharepoint-project-and-project-item-templates.md).

 ### Item properties
  You can also collect information from users by using the properties of an item in the SharePoint library or list.
 The main code file (Workflow1.cs or Workflow1.vb) declares an instance of the Microsoft.SharePoint.Workflow.SPWorkflowActivationProperties.WorkflowProperties class named `workflowProperties`.
 Use the `workflowProperties` object to access the properties of the library or list in code.
-For an example, see [Walkthrough: Creating and Debugging a SharePoint Workflow Solution](../sharepoint/walkthrough-creating-and-debugging-a-sharepoint-workflow-solution.md).
+For an example, see [Walkthrough: Create and debug a SharePoint workflow solution](../sharepoint/walkthrough-creating-and-debugging-a-sharepoint-workflow-solution.md).

 ## Debug a SharePoint workflow template
  You can debug a SharePoint workflow project the same as you debug other [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] Web-based projects.
 When you start the [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] debugger, [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] uses the settings that you specify in the **SharePoint Customization Wizard** to open the appropriate SharePoint Web site and automatically associate the workflow template with the appropriate library or list. [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] also attaches the [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] debugger to the [!INCLUDE[wss_14_long](../sharepoint/includes/wss-14-long-md.md)] process named *w3wp.exe*.

  To test the workflow, you must start it manually.
 For more information, see the section "Debugging Workflows" in [Debugging SharePoint Solutions](../sharepoint/debugging-sharepoint-solutions.md).
-For more information about [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] Web application debugging, see [Debugging Web Applications and Script](../debugger/debugging-web-applications-and-script.md).
+For more information about [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] Web application debugging, see [Debug web applications and script](../debugger/debugging-web-applications-and-script.md).

 ## Deploy a SharePoint workflow template
  [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] SharePoint workflow projects deploy just like other [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] SharePoint projects.
-For more information, see [Packaging and Deploying SharePoint Solutions](../sharepoint/packaging-and-deploying-sharepoint-solutions.md).
+For more information, see [Package and Deploy SharePoint solutions](../sharepoint/packaging-and-deploying-sharepoint-solutions.md).

 ## Import globally reusable workflows
  In addition to creating site-specific reusable workflows, SharePoint Designer enables you to create *globally reusable workflows*, which are workflows that can be used by any SharePoint site.
 The Import Reusable Workflow project in [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] currently does not import globally reusable workflows.
 However, you can either use SharePoint Designer to convert a globally reusable workflow into a reusable workflow, or import the workflow as an unconverted declarative workflow.
-For more information, see [Importing Items from an Existing SharePoint Site](../sharepoint/importing-items-from-an-existing-sharepoint-site.md).
+For more information, see [Import Items from an existing SharePoint site](../sharepoint/importing-items-from-an-existing-sharepoint-site.md).

 ## Related topics